SlicerMorph/S_2020/Tech-Checkin.md

 ### Other considerations
 * We highly advise using an external 3-button mouse with Slicer (not a trackpad).
 * If you are working off a laptop, an external monitor would be very useful too.
 That way you can keep the zoom session on the external monitor while running your own Slicer on your laptop screen.
 * Please do not install slicer or save any of the sample data during workshop in a cloud syncing drive (e.g., onedrive, dropbox or box) or a network drive.
-We have been many strange issues, including data corruption and missing files.
+Over the years, we have seen many strange issues, including data corruption and missing files.
 A workshop folder on your desktop is an ideal place to keep all your sample data.